menco22/DLA_laboratories_mencucci/lab4/README.md

 1. **Score functions**: Multiple scoring strategies are used to measure how confident the model is on a given input:
    - `max_logit`: takes the maximum logit value for each sample (for classifier-based models).
    - `max_softmax`: computes the softmax of logits (optionally scaled by temperature `T`) and takes the maximum probability (for classifier-based models).
-   - `-MSE reconstruction error`: computes the negative mean squared error between input and reconstructed output (for autoencoder-based models).
+   - `Negative MSE reconstruction error`: computes the negative mean squared error between input and reconstructed output (for autoencoder-based models).
 Higher values indicate samples more likely to be in-distribution.

 2. **Score computation**:
    - Each score function is applied to all samples in the data loader.